 Program dates and registration deadlines:

-For the duration of the pandemic, Quabbin Trails tracking programs will be limited to the first eight participants to register for each date.
-Unvaccinated participants will take their own cars from the meeting point to the site for the day’s program.
-Others may choose to carpool.
-Unvaccinated people should also wear masks since there is possibility they could pick up the virus from a vaccinated but asymptomatic carrier.
+With the easing of official recommendations the number of participants at Quabbin Trails tracking programs will be increased to the first ten participants to register for each date.
+Unvaccinated participants may wish to take their own cars from the meeting point to the site for the day’s program.
+Others will be invited to carpool.
+Unvaccinated participants should continue to wear masks for the safety of other unvaccinated participants.

 - Sunday, June 20, 10am-3pm – New date